ddev/ddev/docs/content/users/basics/cli-usage.md

 To remove a project's containers run `ddev stop` in the working directory of the project.
 To remove any running project's containers, providing the project name as an argument, e.g. `ddev stop <projectname>`.

 `ddev stop` is *not* destructive.
-It removes the docker containers but does not remove the database for the project, and does nothing to your codebase.
-This allows you to have many configured projects with databases loaded without wasting docker containers on unused projects. **`ddev stop` does not affect the project code base and files.**
+It removes the Docker containers but does not remove the database for the project, and does nothing to your codebase.
+This allows you to have many configured projects with databases loaded without wasting Docker containers on unused projects. **`ddev stop` does not affect the project code base and files.**

 To remove the imported database for a project, use the flag `--remove-data`, as in `ddev stop --remove-data`.
 This command will destroy both the containers and the imported database contents.